-In such cases the solubilized samples (e.g. concrete samples resulting from decommissioning work) may, after removal of insoluble material, be adjusted to 5 - 7M NaOH and then passed through TK2O2 Resin to separate Tc.
+In such cases the solubilized samples (e.g. concrete samples resulting from decommissioning work) may, after removal of insoluble material, be adjusted to 5 - 7M NaOH and then passed through TK202 Resin to separate Tc.
+In order to further increase the purity of the obtained Tc fraction it might be passed; as described above othrough as 68dg Resin, and despotentially never a ALOXABVR esin.